Groestlcoin/woocommerce-plugin-1/woocommerce/README.md

 # Test framework

-You can run the whole infrastructure (BTCPay + Woocommerce) via `docker-compose up`.
+You can run the whole infrastructure (GRSPay + Woocommerce) via `docker-compose up`.
 This will expose btcpay on `http://localhost:8081/` and woocommerce on `http://localhost:8080/`.

 You can use Selenium IDE plugin for chrome and run `selenium-woocommerce-btcpay-test.side`.